aimanraz/silent_auction/README.md

 # Silent Auction
 For those who don't know what a silent auction is, it is like a regular auction.
 However, unlike most auctions, there is no auctioneer present, and participants place their bids silently and anonymously on a bid.
-Play with our friends (if you have one).
+Play with your friends (if you have one).

 ## Code and Resources Used
 **Python Version:** 3.8++